emilydong001/DH110/Assignment01.md

 *Recommendation:*

 #### 4. Consistency and Standards
-* When you click Request Appointment, you cannot go back to the homepage by clicking the logo on the top-left corner, which is what every user expects.
+* When you click Request Appointment, you cannot go back to the homepage by clicking the logo on the top-left corner, which can be frustrating for many users who expect that they can orient to the homepage by clicking the logo.
+The logo at the top left corner is probably the most common design pattern and needs to be upheld throughout the website.

+*Recommendation: Make sure every functionality is consistent throughout the website so that users don't get 'lost' on a certain page.*

 #### 5. Error Prevention
 * Mayo Clinic is currently not accepting online requests for COVID-19 vaccine appointments.
 Although they provide a warning message above the button to request an appointment, users can easily skip this message.
 In the following pop-up dialogue box, users would likely randomly click "Yes" or "No" without regard to what the message is.